6 min read

 The first hard cost is the valuation fee, which is typically £350–£1,500 depending on property value and type.
 This is payable upfront and non-refundable even if the deal doesn't complete.
 Some lenders offer free valuations for straightforward cases.

 Legal fees are the other significant cost — budget £1,000–£2,000 for your solicitor and a similar amount for the lender's solicitor.
-Arrangement fees (1–2% of the loan amount) are usually added to the loan rather than paid upfront.
+Arrangement fees (2% of the loan amount across our panel) are usually added to the loan rather than paid upfront.

 Your property may be repossessed if you do not keep up repayments on a mortgage or any other debt secured on it.